LilyPond: Integration into MediaWiki

-The above excerpt is a simplified version of Solfeggio in C Minor by C.P.E.
-Bach.
+The above is an excerpt from Ludwig van Beethoven's 9th Symphony, commonly known as "Ode to Joy".
 More complex scores, including lyrics, are also possible within MediaWiki wikis.

 Integration into text using lilypond-book

-Integration of lilypond musical elements into various document formats (both TeX-based systems such as LaTeX and Texinfo, and also DocBook and HTML pages) is natively supported through the companion program lilypond-book, developed and maintained by the LilyPond community.
+Integration of LilyPond musical elements into various document formats (both TeX-based systems such as LaTeX and Texinfo, and also DocBook and HTML pages) is natively supported through the companion program lilypond-book, developed and maintained by the LilyPond community.
 This allows users to embed musical elements within texts, such as musicology, song booklets, work sheets for teaching, and school examinations.

 Integration into LaTeX

 For integration into the LaTeX document preparation system, lyLuaTeX has been developed as a LuaLaTeX package to embed musical elements within texts.
 It includes features for matching layout and appearance of the musical elements with the surrounding text document.
 Music elements may consist of music symbols, song lyrics, guitar chords diagrams, lead sheets, music excerpts, guitar tablatures, or multi-page scores.